man reading about today's foreclosure numbers

 Whether you’re looking to downsize, relocate to a dream destination, or move so you live closer to loved ones, that equity can help you achieve your homeownership goals.
 NAR shares that for recent home sellers, the primary reason to move was to be closer to loved ones.
 Plus, retirement played a large role for those moving greater distances.

 Whatever your home goals are, we can work with you to find the best option.
-We’ll help you sell your current house and guide you as you buy the home that’s right for you and your lifestyle today.
+We’ll help you sell your current Richmond or Midlothian house and guide you as you buy the home that’s right for you and your lifestyle today.

 Bottom Line